tungerer/tungerer.github.io/_pages/cv.md

 Other
 ------
 * Emerging Scholar Representative of the International Cognitive Linguistics Association (ICLA, 2023&ndash;2025)
-* (Intermittent) member of the Cognitive Science Society, Societas Linguistica Europea, and German Cognitive Linguistics Association
+* (Intermittent) member of the Cognitive Science Society, Societas Linguistica Europea, the International Cognitive Linguistics Association, and the German Cognitive Linguistics Association